testsmt/yinyang/docs/setup.rst

 SMT-LIB seeds
 ..............

 To select SMT-LIB seed files for fuzzing SMT solvers with yinyang, edit ``scripts/SMT-LIB-clone.sh`` to select the logics for testing.
-Then use the following command to download the corresponding SMT-LIB 2 benchmarks.
+Then use the following command to download the chosen benchmarks.

 .. code-block:: bash

     $ ./scripts/SMT-LIB-clone.sh

-Alternatively, you can download benchmarks directly from the website of `SMT-LIB initiative <http://smtlib.cs.uiowa.edu/>`_ or use your own benchmarks.
+Alternatively, you can download the benchmarks directly from the website of `SMT-LIB initiative <http://smtlib.cs.uiowa.edu/>`_ or use your own benchmarks.